What Is a Safety Mat?

 Mechanical Durability

-Exact values depend on the manufacturer's design and compliance class.
+Values may vary depending on the manufacturer's design and compliance requirements.

-Safety edges must comply with international machinery and door safety standards, including:
+Certified safety mats must comply with applicable machinery safety standards, including:

 · IEC 62061 (Safety Integrity Level)